Love, Truth, Peace, Freedom, & Justice

 Agreements

-The convention gave European countries the right to own land and assets in Morocco, as well as the resources on those lands.
+The convention gave European countries the right to claim ownership to fee simple land and assets in Morocco, as well as the resources on those lands in usufructuary.
 It also gave them settlement rights and the right to employ locals on the land.

 Articles